-In carrying out the assessment of the independence of Mr Teng Cheong Kwee, the NC, with abstention from Mr Teng, considered and noted the following attributes and contributions of Mr Teng:
+In its assessment of the independence of Mr Teng Cheong Kwee, the NC, with abstention from Mr Teng, noted and considered the following attributes and contributions of Mr Teng:

-- providing objective, independent and constructive views to the Board, Board Committees and Management on matters brought up for review, discussion and decision; - speaking up and offering practical and constructive suggestions on issues and working towards increasing value to the Group and for the benefit of all shareholders; and assisting the Group in discharging its corporate disclosure responsibilities and regulatory compliance obligations.
+- providing objective, independent and constructive views to the Board, Board Committees and Management on matters brought up for review, discussion and decision;

+- speaking up and offering practical and constructive suggestions on issues and working towards increasing value to the Group and for the benefit of all shareholders; and - assisting the Group in discharging its corporate disclosure responsibilities and regulatory compliance obligations.

-The NC is of the view that Mr Teng possesses relevant experience and knowledge of the Group's business, as well as external business and professional experience, and has been able to leverage these knowledge and experience to provide effective solutions and make constructive contributions to management discussions.
+The NC is of the view that Mr Teng possesses relevant experience and knowledge of the Group's business, as well as external business and professional experience, and has been able to leverage on his knowledge and experience to provide balanced and constructive contributions to management discussions.